J3RN/game-of-evolution/README.md

 ### Individuals

-- Each color represents a species.
-Individuals can only mate with other individuals in their species.
+- Individuals mate asexually.
-- When mating, the offspring can appear on the left or right of a mating pair (their left and right).
+- When reproducing, the offspring can appear on any of the four spaces around the parent, top, right, bottom, or left.
-- Offspring have a set of DNA that is a arbitrary subset of constant size of the union of it's parents DNA strands.
+- Offspring have a copy of their parent's DNA, with a %1 chance of a random mutation.
 - Individuals who do not eat after 25 turns (2.5 seconds) die of starvation.
 - Individuals have a maximum lifespan (10 seconds).
 - Individuals can eat any other individuals, in accordance with their DNA.